PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/appgw/README.md

 }
 ```

-Keys can have values only like the ones above.
-Both are optional though.
+Keys can have values of `HttpStatus403` and `HttpStatus502` only.
+Both are optional.
 Only the error page path is customizable and it has to point to an HTML file.

 ### property: backend